How To Multiple Google Sheets

 Moving and Copying Sheets

 To move a sheet in Google Sheets, simply click and drag the sheet’s tab to the desired location.
 To copy a sheet, right-click on the sheet’s tab and select Copy sheet.
 This will create a duplicate of the sheet in the same workbook.
 You can also use the keyboard shortcut Ctrl + C to copy a sheet and Ctrl + V to paste it.
-(See Also: How To Link A Pdf To A Google Sheet)
+(See Also: How To Make A Table Using Google Sheets)

 Color Coding Sheets